Crewe and Shrewsbury Railway: Construction

-The Act of Parliament to approve the Crewe and Shrewsbury Railway was approved in 1853.
+The act of Parliament to approve the Crewe and Shrewsbury Railway, the London and North Western Railway (Crewe and Shrewsbury Extension, &c.)
+Act 1853 (16 & 17 Vict. c. ccxvi), was passed in August 1853.
 The House of Lords raised objections to the LNWR's proposed route into the GWR's Shrewsbury station, causing delays while alternative routes were considered.

 After approval of a route, the LNWR contracted Joseph Locke and John Edward Errington as engineers, and Thomas Brassey as the civil engineering developer.
 The 32.5 mi route was constructed as a single track route, with the in-built option to increase to double track should traffic require.
 Completed at the budgeted cost of £10,000 per mile, the first train entered Shrewsbury station on 1 September 1858.
 It was thus the first railway in North Shropshire.

 Operations

 The immediate success of the route, particularly revenue from coal traffic, meant the line was authorised to be upgraded to double track, which was completed in 1862.

 The line's success showed other operators the importance of access to Crewe, with the GWR sponsored Oswestry, Ellesmere and Whitchurch Railway (OE&WR) proposed in 1860.
-Following ferocious arguments between the LNWR and GWR, Parliament authorised building the line in August 1861.
+Following ferocious arguments between the LNWR and GWR, Parliament authorised building the line in August 1861 with the Oswestry, Ellesmere and Whitchurch Railway Act 1861 (24 & 25 Vict. c. ccxxiii).

 The first phase was restricted to the Whitchurch-Ellesmere section, with the onward section to Oswestry held over for a year in case of new GWR route developments.
 Engineered by Robert and Benjamin Piercey, the civil engineering contractor was Thomas Savin.

 Facilities at Whitchurch were expanded by the LNWR to allow for trains using the new line, with the stations staff numbers reaching over 100 between the two wars.
 Intermediate stations were built by the OE&WR at Fenn's Bank, Bettisfield and Welshampton.
 The first public passenger service left Ellesmere for Whitchurch on 4 May 1863, and construction of the Ellesmere-Oswestry section was completed one year later.
 The total cost of the line was £200,000.

 Following further proposals of railways between Crewe and Chester, by 1864 four companies were operating between Whitchurch and Machynlleth: